Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 * (optional) `auto_complete` enables auto-completion of the job for which the specified tasks are run under.
 When run with multi-instance tasks, this performs automatic cleanup of the Docker container which is run in detached mode.
 The default is `false`.
-It is important to set this value to `true` if you do not have logic in your tasks to terminate or delete your job when using a job `recurrence`.
+If creating a job `recurrence`, utilizing `auto_complete` is one way to have recurrent job instances created from a schedule to complete such that the next job recurrence can be created.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
 Note that environment variables are not expanded and are passed as-is.
 You will need